5 Dog-friendly Things to Do in North Devon

-Other dog-friendly beaches in North Devon include Woolacombe, Barricane and Putsborough Beaches - all are within walking distance of the Beach Retreats dog-friendly self-catering accommodation in Woolacombe.
+Other dog-friendly beaches in North Devon include Woolacombe Beach, Barricane Beach and Putsborough Beach - all are within walking distance of our Woolacombe Beach Retreats self-catering accommodation.
 Be sure to check the beach rules before you head onto the sands - some have dog-friendly zoning in place.

 3. Go for Hot Chocolate in the Bay Brasserie

 Both family-friendly and dog-friendly, there's so much to love in this beachside dining den.
 Perfect for when you have been for a bound around on the dog-friendly sands of Woolacombe beach, you can tuck into the most luxurious hot chocolate - with chocolate beans, cream and marshmallows included.
 Or why not try the hand-stretched pizzas (stonebaked in the restaurant's pizza oven) and the locally-sourced gourmet burgers, are great too...there is something for all appetites.